 - An injury victim should also order copies of police reports and get to the hospital.

-- The victim also need to take steps to notify their own carrier, under the terms and conditions of the insurance instrument.
+- Also, the victim needs to take steps to notify their carrier, under the terms and conditions of the insurance instrument.

-Typically, the defendant’s insurance company will blame everyone but their insured, of your unborn child for the accident.
+Typically, the defendant’s insurance company will blame everyone but their insured for the accident.
 Disputing liability is their modus operandi.
 Proving the other motorist is at fault, starts the moment the vehicles and bodies come to rest at the collision scene.

 But if you have a lawyer on call or your family hires one for you, no time typically would be lost.
-As a matter of fact, investigators can be employed right away.
+Investigators can be employed right away.

 Also, you may even opt to have a lawyer call your insurance company for you.
 So if you are too ill or consumed by your bodily injuries, you have a fighter in your corner.
 An unrepresented party is looked down upon by most insurance company reps.